qianwenzheng/qianwenzheng.github.io/aboutme.md

 ---
 ![My picture](/img/mypic.jpeg)

 I'm a sophomore at Williams College studying Computer Science and Mathematics.

-- I rock a great mustache
+I grew up in Jamaica for most of my life and I enjoy sunshine, spicy food, and ocean views because they remind me of home.
+Other defining features:

+- Dog person
-- I'm extremely loyal to my family
+- Addicted to green tea
+- Love big cities despite poor sense of direction
+- Food enthusiast
+- Spend way too much time looking at memes
+- Come alive in the night time